komodoservices/pos64splitter/README.md

 ```

 `0 | Start a chain from assetchains.json`

-This can be used if the chain is not already running and it is included in jl777's [assetchains.json](https://github.com/jl777/komodo/blob/beta/src/assetchains.json`) file.
+This can be used if the chain is not already running and it is included in jl777's [assetchains.json](https://github.com/jl777/komodo/blob/beta/src/assetchains.json) file.
+This will first check to see if the file `~pos64staker/assetchains.json` exists.
+If it does not, it will download the latest from jl777's komodo repo beta branch.
+If a new chain is added to this file, you will need to delete `~pos64staker/assetchains.json` to force pos64staker to fetch the latest version.
+It is also possible to add chains to this file manually if they are not included in jl777's verison.

 `1 | Bootstrap a chain from dexstats.info`

 This will attempt to bootstrap the chain from dexstats.info.
+This will download the neccesary blockchain data and automatically extract it to the chain's data directory, negating the need to sync the chain manually.
 Please note that not all Smart Chain bootstraps are available on dexstats.info.

 `2 | <Add/remove chain>`

 If the chain is already running, this can be used to add it to `staker.conf` file.
+This file is just a simple list of chains you have previously added.

 After selecting one of these options, the menu will be updated to include the chain you selected.